 Which legal form should I use for....?

 In reality, the forms found or purchased online (as the purveyors themselves often point out, at least in the fine print of their user agreements), are no substitute for legal advice and the counsel of an attorney.
-In addition, forms found online may or may not be well drafted, up-to-date, legal in your state, suitable for your particular circumstances, or sufficient on their own to achieve your goals.
+In addition, forms found online may or may not be well drafted, up-to-date, compliant with your state and local laws, suitable for your particular circumstances, or sufficient on their own to achieve your goals.